-Clinical performance is graded as a part of your overall grade.
+Clinical performance is graded on the college grading scale.
+Clinical performance is a separate grade from your theory grade.
 Clinical failure is defined as the failure to achieve clinical requirements that demonstrate a level of competency in the clinical setting.